A coordinate-free approach to obtaining exact solutions in general relativity: The Newman-Unti-Tamburino solution revisited: Introduction

-In the present work we are attempting an approach to the characterization of exact solutions in a coordinate-free manner via the integrability conditions of the NP equations.
-Namely, we propose to start with certain algebraic and geometrical ansatze expressed in terms of the NP quantities and study the integrability of the resulting system of equations.
-Under geometric and algebraic assumptions, the NP system will usually be overdetermined, and a systematic study of the integrability conditions in the framework of the Riquier-Janet theory \cite{schwarz1984} will result in either an inconsistent system or a system in ``involution" for which the existence of a local solution is guaranteed.
+In this work, we aim to characterize exact solutions in a coordinate-free manner via the integrability conditions of the NP equations.
+Our approach begins with specific algebraic and geometric ansatz expressed in terms of the NP quantities, followed by an analysis of the integrability of the resulting system of equations.

+Under the given geometric and algebraic assumptions, the NP system is typically overdetermined.
+A systematic study of the integrability conditions in the framework of the Riquier-Janet theory \cite{schwarz1984} will result in either an inconsistent system or a system in ``involution" for which the existence of a local solution is guaranteed.

-The freedom in a system in involution is expressed in terms of functions that are not determined by the integrability conditions.
-We can say that the system in involution defines an exact solution, if the arbitrariness in the system can be eliminated by a coordinate transformation.
-Although solving the NP equations by the method described above is a coordinate-free approach, without referring explicitly to the metric, it may be necessary to ``reconstruct" the metric in order to deal with the elimination of the coordinate freedom.
+In a system in involution, the remaining freedom is represented by functions that are not determined by the integrability conditions.
+Such a system can be regarded as defining an exact solution if this arbitrariness can be removed through an appropriate coordinate transformation.
+Although the procedure described above provides a coordinate-free method of solving the NP equations -without explicit reference to the metric- it may be necessary to ``reconstruct" the metric in order to deal with the elimination of the coordinate freedom.

-In the present work, we are applying this method to re-derive the well-known Newman-Unti-Tamburino (NUT) \cite{Newman:1963yy} solution, as a special type of Type $D$ vacuum metrics.
-Here, we are assuming that the metric is vacuum and Petrov Type D; the geometric ansatz is the assumption that the repeated null directions of the Weyl tensor form an integrable distribution.
-In terms of NP quantities this assumption leads to the condition $\tau+\bar{\pi}=0$, and corresponds to the group (Type I) of Type D vacuum metrics as classified by \cite{Kinnersley:1969zza}.
-Type D metrics with repeated null directions forming an integrable distribution will be denoted as ``NUT background".
-Non-vacuum solutions on NUT backgrounds are currently investigated by the present authors, via the computation of integrability conditions.
+In the present work, we apply this method to rederive the well-known Newman-Unti-Tamburino (NUT) solution, \cite{Newman:1963yy}, as a special type of Type $D$ vacuum metrics.

+We assume that the metric is vacuum and Petrov Type $D$; the geometric ansatze are that the repeated null directions of the Weyl tensor form an integrable distribution.
+In terms of NP quantities, this assumption leads to the condition $\tau+\bar{\pi}=0$, corresponding to the group (Type I) of Type $D$ vacuum metrics as classified by \cite{Kinnersley:1969zza}.
+Type $D$ metrics with repeated null directions forming an integrable distribution will be denoted as ``NUT background".
+Non-vacuum solutions on NUT backgrounds are being investigated by the present authors via the computation of integrability conditions.